Los Angeles Carrying a Concealed Weapon Attorney

 - cause a firearm capable of being concealed to be carried in a vehicle.

 Generally speaking, it is a crime to knowingly carry a concealed firearm:

 - In your personal belongings, and/or

 If you are charged with carrying a concealed weapon, the prosecution must prove each of the elements of the offense to convict you.
 A prosecutor must prove (beyond a reasonable doubt) that you:

 - Carried a firearm that was capable of being concealed (either on your person or in your vehicle);

-- Had knowledge that you were carrying the weapon; and
+- Knew that you were carrying the weapon; and

 - Substantially concealed the weapon on your person.

 What is a Firearm That is Capable of Being Concealed?

 In California, it is not a crime to carry any concealed weapon.
 Rather, it is a crime to conceal firearms that are capable of being concealed.